Segmentation Tools

 Segment-anything model

-Use Segment-anything model for object segmentation using one or few mouse click
+Use Segment-anything model (SAM1 or SAM2) for object segmentation using one or few mouse clicks

 https://youtu.be/J3pivV4udGU